hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Multiple

-The footer for the Multiple component includes buttons to modify the options and a count of the number of options selected out of the total.
+The Multiple component footer includes buttons to modify options and a selected count.
+This default setup is customizable to fit specific needs.

 ![Generic content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-multiple-variant-footer.png)